HodaMn/ResearchTrack1_Assignment2/README.md

 The assignment is about the development of a package which has 3 nodes and interacts with a simulation of a simple robot in Gazebo.
 The nodes are:

-- node a:
+- node A:
- A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
+- A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
 Try to use the feedback/status of the action server to know when the target has been reached.
 The node also publishesthe robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic/odom.

-- node b:
+- node B:
- A service node that, when called, returnsthe coordinates of the last target sent by the user
+- A service node that, when called, returnsthe coordinates of the last target sent by the user

-- node c:
+- node C:
- Another service node that subscribes to the robot's position and velocity (using the custom message) and implements a server to retrieve the distance of the robot from the target and the robot's average speed.
+- Another service node that subscribes to the robot's position and velocity (using the custom message) and implements a server to retrieve the distance of the robot from the target and the robot's average speed.

 - Launch file
- There is also an implemented **.launch** file that starts the whole simulation, and also shows the nodes a and c on separate windows in the output.
+- There is also an implemented **.launch** file that starts the whole simulation, and also shows the nodes a and c on separate windows in the output.

 # Installing and Running